25 Sample Personal Recommendation Letters (Tips & Examples)

 Other considerations

-The recommender must share good relations with the applicant he/she is writing the personal recommendation letter for.
+The recommender must share good relations with the applicant they are writing the letter for.
 Writing negative statements about the applicant can discourage the recipient from considering them as a potential candidate for the position.

-The recommender must also ensure that he/she knows the applicant well enough.
-The relationship between the recommender and the applicant will often be reflected in the details written in the recommendation letter.
+The recommender must also ensure that they know the applicant well enough.
+The relationship between the recommender and the applicant will often be reflected in the details written in this letter.

 A recommender writing a letter for a school or a scholarship for a candidate should ensure that the recommendation letter demonstrates the applicant’s positive qualities as a student.

-A recommender should ensure that the personal recommendation letter directly speaks to the qualities of the applicant.
-The recommendation letter should focus on what enables the applicant to perform his/her job effectively.
+A recommender should ensure that the letter directly speaks to the qualities of the applicant.
+The recommendation letter should focus on what enables the applicant to perform their job effectively.
 The recommender helps the recipient decide whether the applicant is a good fit for the position on offer.

-It is therefore important that the personal recommendation letter includes the following information:
+It is therefore important that it includes the following information:

 Addresses of the recommender and recipient

-The recommender of a personal recommendation letter should state both his/her name and mail address and that of the recipient.
+The recommender of the letter should state both their name and mail address and that of the recipient.

 Mary Adams